mmtree/make_figures_for_publication_tutorial/README.md

 # Make Figures for Publication Tutorial
 This repository contains tutorials for making figures for academic publications and presentations.
 The first tutorial covers generating subplots in [Matlab](https://www.mathworks.com/products/matlab.html) and then composing the subplots with annotations in [Inkscape](https://inkscape.org/).

-An overview of figure presentation is contained in
+An overview of figure preparation is contained in

     demo make figures presentation.pptx